Tsoubry/aoc2022/README.md

 - Pathfinding crate: decent option, but a bit too limited for customized graphs
 - Petgraph crate: seems more customizeable but also more complex, especially if you have no experience with it.
 - Finding a heuristic for A* was going to be very hard

+# Day 17
+Part 2 unsolved.
+- the simulation is cyclic.
+Wasn't very clear to me on how to implement the solution.